elugens/hello-javascript/docs/general-javascript-questions/js-classes/class-basic-syntax.md

 <CloseAllAnswers />

-### What is a JavaScript Class in Object Oriented Programming (OOP)?
+### What is a JavaScript Class in Object-Oriented Programming (OOP)?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Classes are a template for creating objects.
 They encapsulate data with code to work on that data.
-Classes in JS are built on prototypes but also have some syntax and semantics that are not shared with ES5 class-like semantics.
-Classes are in fact "special functions", and just as you can define function expressions and function declarations, the class syntax has two components: class expressions and class declarations.
+Classes in JS are built on prototypes and have the same syntax and semantics that do not get shared with ES5 class-like semantics.
+Classes are, in fact, "special functions", and just as you can define function expressions and function declarations, the class syntax has two components: class expressions and class declarations.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />